-Fret No More: Hotel Group Says Chelsea Guitars Can Stay
+At Chelsea Piers Fitness, 50 Epic Miles for Awareness and Charity

 Closer to our own time is the late drag magician Cashetta (Scott Weston, 1971-2015).
 Weston started out as a drag performer in the 1990s at Lips, singing and doing comedy.
 After studying at the feet of magicians while working as a makeup artist in Las Vegas, Cashetta broke in a solo magic act at NYC’s Fez Under Time Cafe, eventually getting bookings on “Late Night with Conan O’Brien” and “The Today Show.”
 Top billing was earned in the 2009 show “Magic’s a Drag,” at the Harmon Theater in Las Vegas.

 We asked NYC drag icon and Wigstock creator Lady Bunny for her thoughts on who’s who in today’s drag vaudeville scene, and this is what she had to say: “Violet Chachki does aerial stuff in hoops combined with smoking burlesque in the fabbest costumes imaginable.
 Jaymes Mansfield uses puppets and ventriloquism, and will revive the late Wayland Flowers’ Madame this summer in Provincetown, sanctioned by Flowers’ estate.
 Jaymes made a puppet of me which I now use to interview myself in a comedy routine!
 Ivy Winters, perhaps the most underrated, uses stilts, fire-eating, and all kinds of specialty acts.
 She comes from a circus background.
 Lavinia Co-op uses stilts, as well.
-She works for Susanne Bartsch but has also appeared in Wigstock and was a founding member of the English drag troop, Bloolips.
+She works for Susanne Bartsch but has also appeared in Wigstock and was a founding member of the English drag troupe, Bloolips.
 Kennedy Davenport’s Texas-style dancing borders on acrobatic.
 I’ve seen her walk down the steps from a stage and then summersault back onto it; extremely high kicks and other hijinks!”

 And as for Lady Bunny herself, she too can claim a special skill, which intersected with a singularly unique moment in pop culture history.
 “I have performed songs with yodeling,” she told us, including, “creating insane pops to the early electro hit ‘Popcorn’ on ‘Andy Warhol’s Fifteen Minutes’ show on MTV.
 People think I’m lip syncing because it’s so high-pitched.
 I’m not!”